by Martin Kölling, 2015.

 And it seems to be perfectly normal to use different

-and in the graphs.
-Most journals have their
+in the graphs.
+Most journals have their favorite

-favorite way of expressing age and time, but as you can
+way of expressing age and time, but as you can see from

-see from the list above, this is not consistent and it
+the list above, this is not consistent and it changes

 And: